textwire/textwire.github.io/versioned_docs/version-v2/guides/custom-functions.md

 You can now use the `_upperLast` function anywhere in your Textwire code.

-:::tip Prefixing custom functions
+:::warning Prefix custom functions
-It's a good practice to prefix your custom functions with a unique name to avoid conflicts with built-in functions.
-Because built-in functions have a higher priority than custom functions, if you define a custom function with the same name as a built-in function, the built-in function will be used.
-You can prefix with the underscore `_` character to avoid conflicts.
-For example: `{{ name._upperLast() }}`.
+To avoid conflicts with built-in functions, it’s recommended to prefix your custom functions with an underscore (_).
+Since built-in functions take precedence over custom ones, defining a custom function with the same name as a built-in function will cause the built-in function to be used.
+By adding an underscore prefix, you can prevent these conflicts.
+For example: `{{ name._upperLast() }}`
 :::

 ## Using custom functions